dgodongm/restful-booker-cypress-js/README.md

 # restful-booker-cypress-js
 Cypress automation suite for the simple Node booking RESTful web services.
-Refer to original repo at https://github.com/mwinteringham/restful-booker for more info on the API.
+Refer to original repo at https://github.com/mwinteringham/restful-booker for more info on the API
 This automation suite demonstrates:
 * Testing most common HTTP verb APIs: GET, POST, PATCH, PUT, and DELETE
 * Verifying status reponse and body contents